-Indian court to make historic ruling on Ayodhya holy site
+Indian court rules in favor of Hindus on disputed holy site

-New Delhi (CNN)India's Supreme Court is set to deliver a ruling Saturday in a fierce dispute over a religious site that's claimed by both Hindus and Muslims.

-It's one of the most politically charged land disputes in India, a complicated and exhaustive case that has been going for more than 100 years.
+The 2.77 acres, previously claimed by both Hindus and Muslims, was the site of a 16th-century mosque demolished by right-wing mobs in 1992 in Ayodhya, a town in the state of Uttar Pradesh.

+But in a unanimous decision, India's top court ruled Saturday that a Hindu temple to the god Ram could be constructed at the site, while giving Muslim representatives a separate 5 acres of land in the town.

-To settle who claims ownership of the site, the Supreme Court has been asked to consider ancient texts, a 500-year-old diary written by a Mughal emperor, travelogues from medieval merchants, as well as colonial-era surveys and archeological records.
+To settle the ownership claim, the Supreme Court was asked to consider ancient texts, a 500-year-old diary written by a Mughal emperor, travelogues from medieval merchants, as well as colonial-era surveys and archeological records.

-At the center of the case is whether a temple to the Hindu god Ram can be built on the site where a 16th-century mosque was demolished by right-wing mobs in 1992 in Ayodhya, a town in the state of Uttar Pradesh.

-The destruction of the Babri Masjid by Hindu extremists sparked some of the worst violence seen in India since independence, with more than 2,000 people killed in nationwide rioting.
+The destruction of the Babri Masjid mosque by Hindu extremists in 1992 sparked some of the worst violence seen in India since independence, with more than 2,000 people killed in nationwide rioting.
 Dozens of temples and mosques were also targeted in a series of revenge attacks by Hindu and Muslim mobs.

 Since then there have been calls to build a Hindu temple on the contested site, a demand that has long animated Hindu hardliners -- and worried Indian liberals, who fear outbursts of sectarian violence.
 Such fears have been fanned by a spate of high-profile lynchings of minorities in recent years.